cooperwalbrun/terraform-manager/README.md

 `terraform-manager` is a multipurpose Python module and CLI tool for managing Terraform workspaces in batch fashion.
 It is specifically designed to help Terraform administrators manage arbitrarily many workspaces at once.
-It is also compatible with both Terraform Cloud and Terraform Enterprise, so regardless of what you or your company is using, this CLI can provide value.
+It is also compatible with both Terraform Cloud and Terraform Enterprise, so regardless of what you or your company is using, this tool can provide value.

 ### Feature Summary